Banner

 Because of the other explosions, the bus was on a diversion, but caught in a traffic jam near Upper Woburn Place.
 It had left Marble Arch at 0900, called at Euston at 0935, where crowds of people from the now suspended Underground tried to travel.

 At 0947 the bomb went off on the rear upper deck, destroying the bus, ripping off the roof.
-Staff and visitors attending a conference at the nearby British Medical Association offices rendered first aid, triage, and comforted Priority One (not expected to survive) casualties.
-The waiting ambulances could not reach the scene because of stationary vehicles blocking the way.
-BMA staff and delegates used table tops as stretchers, curtains as bandages, and trolleys from paramedics to move casualties.
+Medical staff from the nearby British Medical Association offices rendered first aid, triage, and Code One (not expected to survive) casualties.

-The final bomber, 18 year old Hasib Hussain, intended to travel north on a Northern Line Underground train to detonate his bomb at the same time as the others, but there was disruption on the line so no trains were running.
-Just after 0855 he left King's Cross Station on foot, then tried to contact the others by phone.
-He was too late, they were all dead by then.
+The final bomber, 18 year old Hasib Hussain, intended to travel north on a Northern Line service to detonate his bomb at the same time as the others, but there was disruption on the line so no trains were running.
+At 0855 he left King's Cross Station, trying to contact the others by phone.
+He was too late, they were all dead by that time.

-Without a back-up plan, and unsure of the location, he caught a bus to Euston, perhaps thinking he could join the Northern Line Charing Cross branch there.
-He soon discovered that the whole Underground system had been suspended.
+Without a back-up plan, and unsure of the location, he caught a bus to Euston, but soon discovered that Underground trains had been suspended.
 Not sure what to do, he boarded the service 30.
-The bus set off on its diverted route, but became stuck in the chaos caused by the Russell Square bomb, just a few blocks away.
+The bus set off on its diverted route, but became jammed in the chaos caused by the Russell Square bomb, just a few blocks away.

-As time ticked by it must have seemed that he was about to fail in his mission, so he decided to set off the explosion right there in the traffic jam.
-Many passengers had left the bus to complete their journeys on foot, the unfortunate ones suffered the blast.
+As time ticked by it must have seemed that he was about to fail in his mission, so he decided to set of the explosion right there in the traffic Jam.
+Many passengers had left the bus to complete their journey on foot, the unfortunate ones suffered the blast.
 Those at the front, including driver, George Psaradakis, being least affected.
-The bomb also killed and injured people in the street surrounding the bus.
+The blast killed and injured people in the street surrounding the bus.

 The survivors are living proof that humanity is one.
 No us and them, the hatred and division must end.

 What was the purpose?
-The bombings have achieved zero gain for any cause.
-No laws were changed, there was no glorious victory for radical so called Islam; it was pointless mass murder.
+The bombing have achieved zero gain for any cause.
+No laws were changed, nothing was victorious for radical so called Islam; it was pointless mass murder.

 On the 7th July, 2005, we saw not only the worst of humanity but also the best in those who, some without any training, dropped everything to help others.